 Add the 1:1 transfer ratio to the mix and this makes the card even more valuable for consumers.

 Unless you want premium benefits, then this card might not be for you.
 You’re better off with premium credit cards like the Chase Sapphire Reserve or Amex Business Platinum.
+If you’re still having a hard time figuring out credit cards, transfer partners, and award redemptions, you can sign up for our travel concierge and get unlimited consultation and assistance for one year.

 Bonus Tip: How To Use The Chase Sapphire Preferred